Marco-Data26/Sales-Analysis-FMCG/README.md

 The first dashboard focuses on sales performance, break down revenue by category,store type, region and time.

-The second dashboard analyzes profit across time, showing the relationship between profit and cost across category and region and the realtionship between profit, discount and quantity.
+The second dashboard analyzes profit across time, showing the relationship between profit and cost across category and region ,and the realtionship between profit, discount and quantity.

 ## Data & Tools Used